oaao/decisiontreehugger/README.md

 ```
 ### proto-model

-The `BasicTree` is the rudimentary proto-structure for the `DecisionTree`.
+The `BasicTree` is the rudimentary proto-model for the `DecisionTree`.
 We aren't creating and evaluating a decision tree here, but rather verifying the foundational integrity of our process.

 ```python
 >>> from models.basic import BasicTree